 The rest of this paper is organized as follows.
-In Section \ref{sec:pre}, we review the notations of Schur functions, vertex operators and the topological vertex.
-These concepts serves as fundamental materials for studying the generalized Nekrasov-Okounkov type formulas presented in this paper.
-Section \ref{sec:prove main} and Section \ref{sec:prove main2} dedicated to proving Theorem \ref{thm:main} and Theorem \ref{thm:main2} respectively.
-These theorems establish connections between two families of infinite summations over several partitions and two families of infinite product formulas.
-The applications of these two families of formulas to prove Corollary \ref{cor:main} and Corollary \ref{cor:main2} are also included in these two sections.
+In Section \ref{sec:pre}, we review the concepts of Schur functions, vertex operators and the topological vertex.
+These concepts are fundamental in studying the generalized Nekrasov--Okounkov type formulas presented in this paper.
+Section \ref{sec:prove main} and Section \ref{sec:prove main2} are dedicated to proving Theorem \ref{thm:main} and Theorem \ref{thm:main2} respectively.
+These theorems establish connections between two families of infinite sums over tuples of partitions and two families of infinite product formulas.
+These two sections also include the applications of these two families of formulas, which prove Proposition \ref{cor:main} and Proposition \ref{cor:main2}